plibnik/EPAM_homework_assignments/Databases_Homework/Readme.md

 (DONE) 9.
 Make a selection from the main table DB MySQL.

 ## Task 2
-(DONE) 10.Make backup of your database.
+(DONE) 10.
+Make backup of your database.

-(DONE) 11.Delete the table and/or part of the data in the table.
+(DONE) 11.
+Delete the table and/or part of the data in the table.

-(DONE) 12.Restore your database.
+(DONE) 12.
+Restore your database.

-(DONE) 13.Transfer your local database to RDS AWS.
+(DONE) 13.
+Transfer your local database to RDS AWS.
 * Done via EC2 host, SFTP/SCP transfer of local mysqldump file to EC2 host using PEM key, and then with mysql < dump.sql -h *RDS_host_name* inside my VPC

-(DONE) 14.Connect to your database.
+(DONE) 14.
+Connect to your database.

-(DONE) 15.Execute SELECT operator similar step 6.
+(DONE) 15.
+Execute SELECT operator similar step 6.

-(DONE) 16.Create the dump of your database.
+(DONE) 16.
+Create the dump of your database.

 ## Task 3